-Advocate for access to information and ICTs as enablers for achieving the Sustainable Development Goals (SDGs).
+Advocate for access to information and ICTs as enablers for achieving the Sustainable

-Conduct and disseminate rights-related research to inform policy and advocacy.
+Conduct and disseminate rights related research to inform policy and advocacy.

-Engage with national, regional and global human rights mechanisms to take up internet and ICT rights-related issues (including economic, social and cultural rights).
+Engage with national, regional and global human rights mechanisms to take up internet and ICT rights-related issues (including ESCRs).

-Campaigning, research, advocacy and network building to counter internet surveillance and censorship by states and
+Campaigning, research, advocacy and network building to counter internet surveillance and censorship by states and corporations.